carnegiemellonracing/driverless/driverless_ws/src/point_to_pixel/docs/source/explainers/lidar_module.rst

 Overview
 --------

-Using a LiDAR sensor, while providing fast accurate depth information, presents some unique challenges for a stack.
-Primarily, we must first filter out a good amount of extraneous information.
+A LiDAR sensor, while providing fast accurate depth information, presents some unique challenges for our perceptions stack.
+We must first filter out a good amount of extraneous information in order to get to the main perceptions goal: locations of cones in 3d space.

-The LiDAR Module employs several algorithms to take in unstructured point clouds from the environment, efficiently filter out the ground and sky, and finally identify clusters of points representing the centroids of cones.
+The LiDAR Module employs two main algorithms to take in unstructured point clouds from the environment, efficiently filter out the ground and sky, and finally identify clusters of points representing the centroids of cones.

 ..
 Note::